Celebrating women and their impact in our community

 wednesday 21ST march | 7PM - 9PM | chapel | FREE

-As part of the monthly Capital Letters poetry nights in our chapel, Sonia Quintero performed as part of an always eclectic night of spoken word with audience discussion.
+As part of the monthly Capital Letters poetry nights in our chapel, Sonia Quintero performed during this eclectic night of spoken word with audience discussion.

 Storytelling and spoken word